bevyengine/rfcs/rfcs/45-stageless.md

 Once that is complete, the exclusive system ends and control flow resumes as normal.
 Note that commands are not automatically flushed between state transitions: if this is required, add a copy of `flush_commands` to your schedule.

-When states are added using `App::add_state::<S: State>(initial_state)`, one `flush_state<S>` system is added to the app, with the `GeneratedLabel::StateTransition<S>` label.
+When states are added using `App::add_state::<S: State>(initial_state)`, one `flush_state<S>` system is added to the app, as part of the `GeneratedSet::StateTransition<S>` set.
-You can configure when and if this system is scheduled by configuring this label, and you can add additional copies of this system to your schedule where you see fit.
+You can configure when and if this system is scheduled by configuring this set, and you can add additional copies of this system to your schedule where you see fit.
 Just like with commands, **state-flushed ordering constraints** can be used to verify that state transitions have run at the appropriate time.
 If system `A` is `before_and_flush_state::<S>` system `B`, the schedule will be unsatisfiable unless there is an intervening `flush_state<S>` system.